Web Dev Startup Tutorial

 NOTE: Github pages often times takes 5-10 minutes to actually render out your commit, so you may have to wait and then check to see if your site is live.

-Scroll down to the bottom of the right sidebar and click on "github-pages" under "Environments".
+Scroll down to the bottom of the right sidebar and click on "github-pages" under "Deployments".

 The Deployments section in github.com